 The family of a victim of a fatal truck accident may have the right to recover compensation for various losses, such as funeral/burial expenses, medical expenses from a deceased victim’s final injuries, and loss of the decedent’s financial support, care, companionship, protection, and guidance.

-What Happens if You’re Partly to Blame for a Trucking Accident?
+What Happens if You’re Partly to Blame for a Truck Crash?

 If you believe you might share blame for a trucking accident, you’re likely wondering whether you can still pursue a truck accident claim.
 Fortunately, South Carolina’s modified comparative negligence rule entitles you to pursue a truck accident lawsuit as long as your share of fault for the accident does not exceed the truck driver’s or trucking company’s share of fault.
 However, the comparative negligence rule may affect the compensation you can recover if you bear any responsibility for causing the truck crash.